simon-anders/htseq/python3/doc/count.rst

   ensures that most alignment mates appear close to each other in the data and hence the  buffer is much less likely to overflow.

+.. cmdoption::  --max-reads-in-buffer=<number>

+  When <alignment_file> is paired end sorted by position, allow only so many reads to stay in memory until the mates are found (raising this number will use more memory).
+Has no effect for single end or paired end sorted by name.
+  (default: ``3000000``)

 .. cmdoption:: -s <yes/no/reverse>, --stranded=<yes/no/reverse>

    whether the data is from a strand-specific assay (default: ``yes``)